 My preference for a versatile set-up for British lure fishing would be an 8ft rod that casts 20g.
 This is light enough to get very good sport from most fish, but has the power to be able to have some degree of control over decent bass and wrasse too.

 Balanced LRF set ups are essential

-It’s important to note that LRF set ups are very dependent on balanced tackle in order to function properly.
+It’s important to note that LRF setups are very dependent on balanced tackle in order to function properly.
 If you put 6lb monofilament on an LRF set up, that’s likely to cause trouble because it’s too thick.
 It would restrict your casting distance and make you more prone to tangles.
-You would also miss out on the benefits of the rods sensitivity, sine mono stretches, giving reduced bite sensitivity (though it can be useful when stretch in a line is preferable).
+You would also miss out on the benefits of the sensitivity of the rod, since mono stretches, giving reduced bite sensitivity (though it can be useful when stretching in a line is preferable).
 If you bought a very small reel from a more traditional, trusted company like Penn, it would not fit properly on a Japanese ultra light rod, even if it was labelled as being 2500 size.
 This is because the diameter of the line lay (which is determined by the diameter of the bail arm), is likely to be too large for the size and position of the rod eyelets.
-For this reason, when you buy a fancy LRF rod, you need to buy the full works to go with it, including a comparably modern reel designed with ultra light fishing in mind.
-Shimano and Dawia are safe bets.
+For this reason, when you buy a fancy LRF rod, you need to buy the full works to go with it, including a comparably modern reel designed with ultra-light fishing in mind.
+Shimano and Daiwa are safe bets.